harness/developer-hub/release-notes/security-testing-orchestration.md

 ### New features

-* The Issue Details pane now shows the message “No recommendations are available at this time” when the scan tool doesn't return remediation steps for a specific issue.
+* **Issue Details** now shows the message “No recommendations are available at this time” when the scan tool doesn't return remediation steps for a specific issue.
 (STO-5380)

 ### Fixed issues